 - which is declared by the Governor by Order in Council pursuant to subsection (2) to be a small business for the purposes of this Act.

-The Honourable Don Punch MLA, Minister for Small Business, has responsibility for the Small Business Development Corporation.
+The Honourable Jackie Jarvis MLC, Minister for Small Business, has responsibility for the Small Business Development Corporation.

 We are governed by a Board of Management that meets monthly to discuss the strategic direction of the Corporation.